subshell/helm-charts/HTTPROUTE_CHANGES.md

 ### HTTPRoute Templates

 Each chart now includes a `templates/httproute.yaml` file that:
-- Is conditionally created based on `httproute.enabled` value
+- Is conditionally created based on `httpRoute.enabled` value
 - Uses the Gateway API v1 specification
 - Supports parentRefs for Gateway attachment
 - Supports hostname filtering